 - 1 1/2 teaspoon baking soda

 - 1 1/2 cup/330g pureed banana (4 very ripe bananas )

 - 2 tablespoons avocado oil or melted coconut oil

 - 2 teaspoons vanilla

-In a large bowl, combine the almond flour, flour blend, baking soda, cinnamon, and salt.s of the muffins and transfer out of the tin to cool completely.
+In a large bowl, combine the almond flour, gluten-free flour blend, baking soda, cinnamon, and salt.

-Pour the banana mixture into the bowl of flour, a gently fold the mixture until just combined - careful not to over mix.
-Pour the batter into an oiled muffin tin.
+Pour the banana mixture into the bowl of flour, a gently fold the mixture until just combined – careful not to over mix.
+Pour the batter into an oiled or lined muffin tin.

-- If using a convection oven the bread will take less time.
-Check the muffins after 12-15 minutes and test with a toothpick to see if it comes out clean.
+If using a convection oven the muffins will take less time.
+Set the oven to 325°F and check the muffins after 12-15 minutes.
+Test with a toothpick to see if it comes out clean.

 Pureeing the banana in a blender create the best texture since you won’t have any banana pieces in the batter.
 I have not tried making these completely in a blender.
 Muffins and quick breads are meant to be only lightly mixed so I find using blender over mixes the batter, creating a more dense, tough muffin.
 But you can give it a go and let me know!